dashevo/ios-dpp/README.md

 ## License

-dash-schema-ios is available under the MIT license.
+ios-dpp is available under the MIT license.
 See the LICENSE file for more info.